MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dev-overview.md

 * Table objects define the table schema that holds data.
 * Page objects represent the pages seen in the user interface.
-* Code-units contain code for logical calculations and for the application behavior.
+* Codeunits contain code for logical calculations and for the application behavior.

 These objects are stored as code, known as AL code, and are saved in files with the `.al` file extension.
 The [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] also supports the multi-root functionality, which allows you to work with multiple AL folders within one workspace.
 For more information on how to group a set of disparate project folders into one workspace, see [Working with multiple AL project folders within one workspace](devenv-multiroot-workspaces.md).